kauz07/PRODIGY_CS_01/README.md

 ## Example
 Let's say you want to encrypt the text "Hello, World!" with a shift of 3.
 Here's how you can do it:

+Enter text to encrypt/decrypt: Hello, World!
+Enter the shift value: 3

+lua
+Copy code

+The output will be:
+Encrypted/Decrypted text: Khoor, Zruog!

+csharp
+Copy code

+## Contributions
+Contributions to this project are welcome!
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## Credits
+This program was created by [Your Name].

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.